 Götz Naleppa has been jury president of the "Prix Phonurgia Nova" and "Prix Pierre Schaeffer" several times and is a permanent member of the Advisary Board of the New York Festivals.

-Numerous prizes for radio play direction and sound composition: many times Radio Play of the Month ‘Hörspiel des Monats’, Prix Europa, Prix Marulic, Prix Italia, Gold Medal of New York Festivals in 2008, 2014 and 2018 - among others).
+Numerous awards for radio play productions and sound compositions (multiple Radio Play of the Month, Prix Europa, Prix Marulic, Prix Italia 2009, "Gold Award" of the New York Festival 2008, 2014 and 2018 among others).